 By Scottish Ministerial order, Qualified One-way Costs Shifting (QOCS) is to apply to Scottish personal injury claims – including disease claims and fatality claims – litigated from 30 June 2021.
 To recap, QOCS is a departure from the usual ‘loser pays’ approach to legal costs and expenses.
 The guiding principles of QOCS are (i) promoting access to justice in these types of case by generally protecting losing pursuers (hence ‘one way’) from having to meet successful defenders’ costs and (ii) at the same time enabling the removal of that protection in limited specific circumstances (hence ‘qualified’).Continue reading

-On 10 March 2020 the Liability for NHS Charges (Treatment of Industrial Disease) (Scotland) Bill was introduced to the Scottish Parliament by Stuart McMillan MSP, the member who proposed this legislation.
+The Liability for NHS Charges (Treatment of Industrial Disease) (Scotland) Bill has been withdrawn from the Scottish Parliament by Stuart McMillan MSP, the member who proposed this legislation.
 If enacted, this member’s bill would have allowed recovery by the state of charges incurred by the health service in the provision of treatment to pursuers with industrial disease but only where the cause of action arose after commencement of the proposed new law.Continue reading